 You won’t believe that this brownie cake is gluten-free.
-It’s rich and chocolaty, and the creamy and light texture — that’s somewhere between a dense brownie and an airy cake — is out of this world!
+It’s rich, chocolaty, creamy and light — it’s somewhere between a dense brownie and an airy cake — it’s out of this world!
 I have a lot to say today, and while I hope you check it out, if you’re simply interested in getting to the recipe, please feel free to jump to the bottom and get it! 🙂

 Please don’t think I’m being a snob or anything, but I have a pet peeve when it comes to gluten-free labeling – it’s when things that are inherently gluten-free are labeled gluten-free.
 Let me explain . . .

 My oldest son, who’s 12, was diagnosed with Celiac Disease when he was 5.
 So I’ve spent a number of years in the gluten-free world.
 On many packages, I really appreciate and need strong labeling.
 With Celiac, there’s no messing around — no cross contamination allowed!
 Even if the item is “processed on shared equipment with gluten” or “in a facility with gluten,” I won’t buy it.

 I take this very seriously — my son has his own toaster, butter, cream cheese, etc. If there’s something that may come into contact with “gluten-full” products, he has his own container of it . . . because even a butter spreader can return crumbs to the butter container!

 Over the last several years, we’ve all seen that being gluten-free has become more common.
 More and more people are finding they have sensitivities or allergies to gluten, and there are also people who simply feel it’s healthier to go without.
 (I’m not one of those people — my feeling is that if your body is okay with it, why eliminate it?
 That’s just me.)